Seasonal Depression (Seasonal Affective Disorder)

 Does Light Therapy Work for Seasonal Depression?

 Some researchers link seasonal depression to the natural hormone melatonin, which causes drowsiness.
-When light strikes the human retina, a process in the body decreases the secretion of melatonin.
-Light modifies the amount of melatonin in the human nervous system and boosts serotonin in the brain.
+Light modifies the amount of melatonin in the nervous system and boosts serotonin in the brain.
 So light therapy has an antidepressant effect.

 Can I Prevent Seasonal Affective Disorder?

-If you have been diagnosed with seasonal affective disorder, here are some things you can do to help prevent it from coming back:
+If you've been diagnosed with SAD, you can take these steps to help prevent it from coming back:

-- Try to spend some amount of time outside every day, even when it's very cloudy.
-The effects of daylight are still beneficial.
+- Spend some time outside every day, even when it's cloudy.
+The effects of daylight still help.

-- Begin using a light box when fall starts, even before you feel the effects of winter SAD.
+- Begin using a 10,000 lux light box when fall starts, even before you feel the effects of winter SAD.

-- Eat a well-balanced diet, including sufficient amounts of vitamins and minerals as recommended by the FDA.
-This will help you have more energy even if your body is craving starchy and sweet foods.
+- Eat a well-balanced diet.
+This will help you have more energy, even if you're craving starchy and sweet foods.

 - Stay involved with your social circle and regular activities.
-Social support is extremely important for those with mood disorders, especially during winter months.
+Social support is very important.

 When Should I Call my Doctor About Seasonal Depression?

-If you experience feelings of depression, fatigue, and irritability that come at the same time each year and appear to be seasonal in nature, you may have a form of SAD.
+If you feel depressed, fatigued, and irritable the same time each year, and these feelings seem to be seasonal in nature, you may have a form of SAD.
 Talk openly with your doctor about your feelings.
-Follow the doctor's recommendations for lifestyle changes and/or treatment if you have SAD.
+Follow the doctor's recommendations for lifestyle changes and treatment if you have SAD.

 If your doctor recommends light therapy, ask if the practice provides light boxes for patients with SAD.
-You can also rent or purchase a light box, but they are expensive and health insurance companies do not usually cover them.
+You can also rent or purchase a light box, but they are expensive, and health insurance companies don't usually cover them.
 While side effects are minimal with light therapy, be cautious if you have sensitive skin or a history of bipolar disorder.